badaix/snapcast/doc/configuration.md

 ## Sources

+Audio sources are added to the server as `source` in the `[stream]` section of the configuration file `/etc/snapserver.conf`.
+Every source must be fed with a fixed sample format, that can be configured per stream (e.g. `48000:16:2`).

-source URI of the PCM input stream, can be configured multiple times The following notation is used in this paragraph:
+The following notation is used in this paragraph:

 - `<angle brackets>`: the whole expression must be replaced with your specific setting
 - `[square brackets]`: the whole expression is optional and can be left out
 - `[key=value]`: if you leave this option out, "value" will be the default for "key"

-Format:
+The general format of an audio source is:

 ```sh
 TYPE://host/path?name=<name>[&codec=<codec>][&sampleformat=<sampleformat>][&chunk_ms=<chunk ms>]